 Goals can look great on paper, and they’re easy to write down.
-The execution of those big goals takes sacrafices in areas though.
-Knowing your priorities beforehand allows you to create worthwhile goals that will lead to you to be more successful and happier.
+The execution of those big goals takes sacrifices in areas though.
+Knowing your priorities beforehand allows you to create worthwhile goals that will lead to you to be more successful and happier

 3. Make Time for Self-Care

 In order to take care of others, you have to take care of yourself.
 This means taking the time to care for your health, appearance and personal development.
 Just by reading this – you are working on your self-care!
 Woo-hoo!